ohyicong/recaptcha_v2_solver/README.md

 ## Usage
 python recaptcha_solver.py<br>

+## Updates
+[23 Sept 21] Auto detection of recaptcha.
+The script "may" work in other pages.

 ## Common errors
 Q1.
 NameError: name 'sample_audio' is not defined <br>
 A1.
 Try installing ffmpeg manually, http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/